Book Dust Jacket Design: How to Make It Stand Out

 • across the spine

-• Include the book title and author name on the spine.
-Pay particular attention to the font size and color.
+• Include the book title and the author’s name.
+Choose font size and color carefully.

 The next stops are the back panel and the back flap.